Underdisc/Varkor/readme.md

 cd msvc32
 ```

 This will cover MSVC 32bit, but the process for MSVC 32bit is exactly the same as MSVC 64bit except for one detail.
 The first step is to enter the cmd shell that comes with Windows.
 I use the [Mintty](https://mintty.github.io/) terminal that comes with Cygwin and I get to the cmd shell by typing `cmd` and the shell starts running within my terminal.
-You can also choose to just run cmd with the terminal that comes with Windows by typing `cmd` and pressing enter in the start menu.
+You can also choose to run cmd with the terminal that comes with Windows by typing `cmd` and pressing enter in the start menu.

 After this, you want to run the `vcvars32.bat` file from within your cmd shell.
 This file is specific to your MSVC installation.
 This will set environment varialbes that are used by cl.exe (the MSVC compiler) and link.exe (the MSVC linker) when compiling and linking the project.